 If you are not on Probation or community control, you must have a Judge’s order stating that the Clerk’s office is to collect the money.
 The order must have the victim’s name and address and the total amount due.

-If the case is a felony, cash, money orders or cashier’s checks may be sent or brought to the Felony Division, Room 160, of the main courthouse.
-Personal checks will not be accepted.
+If the case is a felony, cash, money orders, personal or cashier’s checks may be sent or brought to the Felony Division, Room 160, of the main courthouse.
+Credit Cards will not be accepted.

 If the case is a misdemeanor, you must mail or bring your payment to any traffic and misdemeanor division in the County.
 Any payment method will be accepted including personal checks and credit cards.